-As IFI volunteers Pam, Curt, James, Sarah and Julie made friendships with international students, they connected using a mobile phone app called WhatsApp – which is popular in many Muslim countries.
+As IFI volunteers Pam, Curt, James, Sarah, and Julie made friendships with international students, they connected using a mobile phone app called WhatsApp – which is popular in many Muslim countries.
 Pam sent an invitation to their WhatsApp group to “Thanksgiving Dinner with halal turkey at our home.”
 Within 8 hours, 30 students had RSVP’d yes!

 2. Avoid Regular Prayer Time

 The event was scheduled from 3:00-5:00 so as not to interfere with guests’ prayer times.
 Muslims pray five times a day and the times change daily.
-When planning an event for Muslims it is best look online to find out the exact prayer times for the day of the event and schedule in between those times.
+When planning an event for Muslims it is best to look online to find out the exact prayer times for the day of the event and schedule in between those times.
 If you know your guests well and cannot avoid the prayer times, set up a room for them to wash and pray during the event.

 3. Halal Food – Dietary Restrictions

 It was clearly stated in the invitation that the meat provided would be halal.
 Halal is an Islamic term meaning “permitted” and refers both to the type of meat (no pork) and to the way in which it was raised and slaughtered.
-Halal meat will often be available in local international supermarkets.
+Halal meat will often be available in local and international supermarkets.